DARJYO-developer/Documents/EULA.md

 <h1>End-User License Agreement (&quot;Agreement&quot;)</h1>
 <p>Created: May 27, 2019</p>
 <p>Last updated: March 24, 2021</p>
-<p>Please read this End-User License Agreement carefully before clicking the &quot;I Agree&quot; button, downloading or using content developed by DARJYO (PTY) LTD.</p>
+<p>Please read this End-User License Agreement carefully before downloading or using content developed by DARJYO (PTY) LTD.</p>
 <h1>Interpretation and Definitions</h1>
 <h2>Interpretation</h2>
 <p>The words of which the initial letter is capitalized have meanings defined under the following conditions.
 The following definitions shall have the same meaning regardless of whether they appear in singular or in plural.</p>